iTasks Logo iTasks

 Every project has different kinds of work. iTasks gives you four task types out of the box - Feature for new functionality, Bug for defects, Improvement for enhancements to existing features, and Tech for infrastructure and technical tasks.
 Each type is visually distinct, making it easy to scan your task list and understand what needs attention.

-Pair task types with three priority levels — High, Normal, and Low — and optional deadlines to keep your team focused on what matters most.
+Pair task types with three priority levels - High, Normal, and Low - and optional deadlines to keep your team focused on what matters most.
 High-priority bugs rise to the top, while low-priority improvements wait their turn.
-Deadlines ensure nothing slips through the cracks, with Telegram notifications reminding your team as due dates approach.
+Deadlines ensure nothing slips through the cracks, with a Telegram reminder sent to the assignee on the deadline day.

 • Feature - new functionality and capabilities